-- 1. Continued to upgrade Denbigh software that improved attendance monitoring and recording.
-This has been rectified and tested for accuracy, but it is an ongoing process as software updates are introduced that best suit MGS's needs.
-This will be closely monitored in 2020. - 2.
-Additional software installed to computers in the Computer Lab and will continue in 2020 as course offerings are being extended. - 3.
+- 1. Continued to upgrade Denbigh software to provide more information and student details.
+This is an ongoing process as software updates are introduced that best suit MGS's needs.
+This was monitored in 2020 and will continue into 2021. - 2.
+Additional software installed to computers in the Computer Lab to enable the school to transition to online teaching and learning through the use of the Microsoft Teams portal and this will continue in 2021 as course offerings are extended. - 3.
 Upgraded software to administration computers.
-Huge improvements have taken place, but it is an ongoing project and will be closely monitored in 2020.
+Improvements continued to be made in 2020 through improved resources and software, but it is an ongoing project and will continue to be monitored in 2020.